codolab/candy/docs/moon/theme.md

 # Theme Configuration

-Theming with candy-moon is based on [Tailwind Theme]().
+Theming with candy-moon is based on [Tailwind Theme](https://tailwindcss.com/docs/theme).
 It's where you define your color palette, typographic, breakpoints, v..v for use in CSS styles.

-# Theme Configuration reference
+# Theme Configuration Reference

 The `theme` object: